-González-Colón has sponsored or co-sponsored legislation to improve services to Veterans, provide equal treatment to citizens in the U.S. Territories, protect access to education, strengthen Homeland Security and promote Small Business.
+González-Colón has sponsored and cosponsored legislation to improve services to veterans, provide equal treatment to citizens in the U.S. Territories, protect access to education, strengthen Homeland Security and promote Small Business.
 She has been recognized by NewsMax as one of the 100 most influential Republican women and by The Hill as one of the new members to watch, and received the National Trailblazer Award from the League of United Latin American Citizens and APEX Award for Mental Health advocacy from the American Psychiatric Association.

 A product of the Puerto Rico public school system, holder of a Juris Doctor and Master of Laws degree (LL.M.), González-Colón serves as Chair of the Puerto Rico Republican Party, and First Vice Chair of the local New Progressive Party, the standard bearer for Puerto Rico statehood.
 She has received recognition for her career as an elected official by the Puerto Rico United Retailers Center, the Spanish Chamber of Commerce, and Manufacturer’s Association, and was selected as an Elected Woman of Excellence by the National Foundation for Women Legislators, among other awards and memberships.